-How do the policies adopted by a party relate to the issues it prefers to emphasize?
-I argue that party platforms are anchored by activists, and that parties' past vote shares constrain future electoral performance.
-Consequently, vote-maximizing incentives lead historically successful (`major') parties to emphasize issues on which their activists are relatively centrist, but lead smaller (`minor') parties to emphasize issues where their activists are relatively extreme.
-Using several empirical approaches, I show that, throughout Europe, party emphasis strategy on positional issues is better explained by this theory than alternatives, including party organization.
-These analyses indicate that, in a variety of information environments, the appearance of policy moderation may be electorally advantageous for major parties, but costly for minor parties.
+How do parties' positions relate to the issues they prefer to emphasize?
+I argue that party platforms are anchored by activists and core supporters, and past election results constrain parties' future electoral performance.
+Consequently, vote-maximizing incentives lead historically successful (`major') parties to emphasize issues on which activists and core supporters are relatively centrist, but lead smaller (`minor') parties to emphasize issues on which these groups are relatively extreme.
+I demonstrate that, throughout Europe, party emphasis strategy on positional issues is better explained by this theory than alternatives, e.g. whether a party is mainstream or niche.
+These analyses indicate that the appearance of policy moderation may be electorally advantageous for major parties, but costly for minor parties.

 Although parties focus disproportionately on favorable issues in their election campaigns, it is also the case that parties spend much of the `short campaign' addressing the same issues -- and especially salient issues.
 If able to influence the importance of issues for voters through their emphasis, it is puzzling that parties spend any time on unfavorable issue positions.
 We suggest that while parties prefer to emphasize popular issue positions, they also face an additional incentive to emphasize issues that are salient to voters: clarifying their positions on these issues for sympathetic voters.
 Leveraging the surprise general election victory of the British Conservative party in 2015---which brought about a hitherto unexpected referendum on EU membership---we show that, consistent with this hypothesis, voter uncertainty is especially costly for parties on salient issues.
 We formalize this argument using a model of party strategy with endogenous issue salience.